Last Updated on April 15, 2023 by Dave Farquhar

-AC adapters convert electrical power from household current to something that small devices can make better use of.
+AC adapters, also sometimes called AC power adapters, convert electrical power from household current to something that small devices can make better use of.
 When converting AC power to a lower voltage of AC, there’s not much involved beyond wire windings.
 So those devices, properly called transformers, often last decades.
 The only thing that causes a transformer to go bad is the windings burning up.

-But today, most AC adapters actually convert household AC to low-voltage DC, which is a more complex process involving more components.
+But today, most adapters actually convert household AC to low-voltage DC.
+Converting AC to DC is a more complex process involving more components.
 More components mean more things that can fail, and it only takes one of them going bad to make the adapter stop working.
 Then the device quits working because it’s not receiving any power.

 When any electronic device stops working, I always suspect the AC adapter first.

 A qualified technician can take the adapter apart, locate the bad component and replace it.
 But it’s usually not worth the effort when mass produced AC adapters only cost a few dollars.
 The part may cost $2, but it may take half an hour to swap it in to save a $10 adapter.

 When an AC adapter goes bad, it’s cheaper and easier to replace it than to try to fix it.
 More on that in a minute.

 How to lengthen the life expectancy of an AC power adapter

 AC adapter components go bad from heat and use.
 The adapter still uses some electricity even when nothing is plugged into it.
 So the best way to prolong your AC adapter’s life expectancy is to unplug it if you’re not using it.
 Sometimes this isn’t very convenient.
 One way to make it more convenient is to use an energy saving power strip.
 Energy saving power strips cut the power to outlets when other devices are off.
 Using an energy saving power strip on a TV or a computer lengthens the life of AC adapters that power accessories plugged into them.